Skip to main content

 If MTD applies to you:

-- File a Final Declaration at the end of the tax year
+4. File a year-end tax return at the end of the tax year